 George and Maria Mackay lived at 218 Commonwealth until about 1901, when they moved to a new home they had built at 304 Bay State Road.

 On February 1, 1901, 218 Commonwealth was purchased from Maria Mackay by Grace Evelyn (Atkins) Reed, the wife of William Howell Reed.
-They previously had lived at 37 Commonwealth.
-They also maintained a home in Belmont.
+They lived at 37 Commonwealth and also maintained a home in Belmont.

 William Reed was treasurer of the Ashton Valve Company, manufacturers of steam valves.
 During the Civil War he had served as a member of the U. S. Sanitary Commission, and following the war he wrote two books on the subject.